How to Convert Audio Files Online

 How to convert audio online

-1. Upload your audio file — select a file in any supported format (MP3, WAV, AAC, OGG, FLAC, M4A, WebM).
+1. Upload your audio file: select a file in any supported format (MP3, WAV, AAC, OGG, FLAC, M4A, WebM, AIFF).
+The browser decodes it locally.

-3. Download the converted file — click Convert and download the result.
+4. Download the converted file, click Convert and download the result.
+Everything runs in your browser; no upload happens.

 Bitrate Quality Best for